 Don't let the size of the college fool you.
 Our science majors have access to important and sophisticated labs and equipment that one would expect to find at a much larger school.
 In addition, you won't have to compete with a graduate student for space or time in the lab, as is often the case at large research universities.
 At Oberlin, you'll have room to do your own research or work in tandem with a faculty mentor.

 - A 64-node supercomputer, among the first at any liberal arts college, will allow you to process data in a matter of hours rather than days.

 - The neuroscience department's confocal microscope displays 3D images of cells that can be rotated and viewed from different angles.

 - Beginning and advanced chemistry students use one of two nuclear magnetic resonance spectrometers for class work or research with professors.
 The spectrometers are housed in lab space specially designed for them.

 - A cell culture room is set aside for biology students studying cell and molecular biology.
 DNA sequencing equipment is available for students doing genetics work.

-- A 102,000-volume science library has materials in astronomy, biology, chemistry, geology, neuroscience, physics and related subjects in agriculture, medicine, and technology.
+- A 109,000-volume science library has materials in astronomy, biology, biochemistry, botany, geology, neuroscience, physics, zoology, and related subjects in agriculture, medicine, and environmental technology.
 The library has access to 37 million articles through the OhioLink electronic journal center.
 The library offers collaborative workspaces and wireless access with seating for 140, including 30 carrels.